 All ESA credential holders are searchable through our directory. you have the ability to search by location, skill set, name, or credential type.
 Many badgeholders link to their company and/or professional pages.
 You can also send a message to that individual directly through the digital credential.

-Choosing a Board Certified Entomologisty, Associate Certified Entomologist, or Public Health Entomology Certificate holder provides you with the peace of mind that you are getting a professional who stays current in their field and on top of the latest research and insect science.
+Choosing a Board Certified Entomologist, Associate Certified Entomologist, Certified IPM Technician, or Public Health Entomology Certificate holder provides you with the peace of mind that you are getting a professional who stays current in their field and on top of the latest research and insect science.

 Many times the work that entomologists do goes unnoticed by the general public.
 Entomologists work with agricultural specialists to increase crop yields, they work with building inspectors to help them identify the different species of termites, each of which might have a different recommendation for treatment.
 Like any profession, though, when a person needs to talk to an expert, they want to be sure they have a reliable source.
 That is part of the reason for the certification program.
 Certification is a means to facilitate process of verifying the credentials for a practicing entomologist.

-The Entomological Society of America operates three credential programs to validate entomological knowledge:
+The Entomological Society of America operates four credential programs to validate entomological knowledge:

 Board Certified Entomologists (BCEs) are those who have passed at least two rigorous examinations to test their knowledge and are specialized in one or more areas of entomology.
 Generally, the BCE is more likely to have received formalized education in entomology, including a PhD in many cases.
 BCEs agree to ascribe to a code of ethical behavior and meet a minimum number of education requirements on an annual basis.